-- the entry into, or termination of, key agreements, including collaboration and supply agreements and licensing agreements; - any inability to obtain additional financing on favorable terms to fund our operations and pursue our business plan if additional financing becomes necessary; - future sales of our common stock or debt or convertible debt securities or other capital-raising activities, and the terms of those issuances of securities; - time to market and future revenue streams from product sales, if any, by our collaborative partners, and the extent of demand for, and sales of, our products; - the initiation of material developments in, or conclusion of disputes or litigation with our customers or partners or to enforce or defend any of our intellectual property rights or otherwise; - our results of operations and financial condition, including our cash reserves, cash burn and cost level; - general and industry-specific economic and regulatory conditions that may affect our ability to successfully develop and commercialize products; - the loss of key employees;

-- the introduction of technological innovations or other products by our competitors; - sales of a substantial number of CDIs by our large stockholders; - changes in estimates or recommendations by securities analysts, if any, who cover our common stock; - · issuance of shares by us, and sales in the public market of the shares issued, upon exercise of our outstanding warrants; and - period-to-period fluctuations in our financial results.
+- the entry into, or termination of, key agreements, including collaboration and supply agreements and licensing agreements with key strategic partners; - any inability to obtain additional financing on favorable terms to fund our operations and pursue our business plan if additional financing becomes necessary; - future sales of our common stock or debt or convertible debt securities or other capital-raising activities, and the terms of those issuances of securities; - time to market and future revenue streams from product sales, if any, by our collaborative partners, and the extent of demand for, and sales of, our products; - the initiation of material developments in, or conclusion of disputes or litigation with our customers or partners or to enforce or defend any of our intellectual property rights or otherwise; - our results of operations and financial condition, including our cash reserves, cash burn and cost level; - general and industry-specific economic and regulatory conditions that may affect our ability to successfully develop and commercialize products; - the loss of key employees; - the introduction of technological innovations or other products by our competitors; - sales of a substantial number of CDIs by our large stockholders; - changes in estimates or recommendations by securities analysts, if any, who cover our common stock; - issuance of shares by us, and sales in the public market of the shares issued, upon exercise of our outstanding warrants; and - period-to-period fluctuations in our financial results.

-For example, from the initial quotation of our shares in the form of CDIs on the Australian Securities Exchange on December 13, 2006 until February 13, 2019, the closing price per share of our shares ranged from a low of A\$0.14 during May 2014 to a high of A\$2.02 during the first quarter of the 2010 fiscal year and was A\$0.24 on February 13, 2019.
 We may experience a material decline in the market price of our CDIs, regardless of our operating performance and therefore, a holder of our shares may not be able to sell those shares at or above the price paid by such holder for such shares.
 Sales by our larger shareholders may create volatility, price pressure or impact how the value of our shares is perceived.